-Iron supplements can be taken over a few months to increase iron levels in your blood.
-These supplements can irritate your stomach and discolor bowel movements.
+Iron supplements are taken by mouth (orally).
+They can be taken over a few months to faise iron levels in your blood.
+These supplements can can an upset stomach and discolor bowel movements.
 Take them on an empty stomach or with orange juice.
-This can help increase iron absorption.
-Supplements are much more effective than dietary changes alone.
+This can help increase how much iron is absorbed.
+Supplements work much better than dietary changes alone.

 Checking for a source of blood loss

 This may include having an upper endoscopy or colonoscopy.

 Can iron-deficiency anemia be prevented?

 The best way to prevent iron-deficiency anemia is to eat a well-balanced diet that includes iron-rich foods.
 Talk with your provider about taking an iron supplement if you or your child:

 - Can’t eat an iron-rich diet

 Iron-deficiency may be short-term (temporary).
 But if you have heavy monthly periods or other risk factors, you may need to address this all your life.
 Eat a well-balanced diet that includes iron-rich foods.
 Also talk with your provider about taking an iron supplement.
 Be sure to address any underlying blood loss or condition that may cause your anemia.

 - Iron-deficiency anemia is the most common cause of anemia.
 It is due to a low level of iron in the blood.